December can be a minefield for holiday debt or overspending, from the gifts to the parties to the fancy eggnog (just me?).

 If you move your fun money to a separate debit account, or a prepaid card like KOHO (which I personally use for exactly this) then you know you can safely spend any money there, any way you want.

-Pssst: Use code HALFBANKED when you sign up for KOHO to get $20 added to your card after your first purchase!
+Pssst: Use code HALFBANKED when you sign up for KOHO to get a $20 cash bonus in your account when you make your first purchase within 30 days of registration.

 You won’t be able to overspend as long as you commit to only putting your fun purchases on that card or account, and your debt repayment (and other responsible spending) money won’t get touched.
 It’s the least-stressful way to stick to a plan I’ve ever found, whether or not you have debt.